szjani/predaddy/src/predaddy/messagehandling/README.md

  - `TransactionSynchronizedBuffererInterceptor`: Message dispatching is synchronized to transactions which means that if there is an already started transaction then messages are being buffered until the transaction is being committed.
 If the transaction is not successful then buffer is being cleared after rollback without sending out any messages.
  Without an already started transaction buffering is disabled.

+Both interceptors above use [trf4php](https://github.com/szjani/trf4php).
+If you want to use them, you will need a trf4php implementation (eg. [tf4php-doctrine](https://github.com/szjani/trf4php-doctrine)).

 ### Unhandled messages